MaxG87/root-subvol-snapshot/README.md

   explicitly.
 This is very helpful if one runs out of disk space.
 - It is not possible to use this script to remove old snapshots without creating a new one.
-Since snapshots do not consume space, this feature does not seem to be desirable.
+Since snapshots do not consume space, this feature does not seem to be worth the effort.
 - It is safe to run this script on non-BtrFS devices.
 It will print a brief message and exit with exit code 0.